-After passing the course the student should be able to
+On completion of the course, the student should be able to:

-account for basic Fourier optics theory and its applications in structure determination of biological macromolecules
+- account for basic Fourier optics theory and its applications in structure determination of biological macromolecules

-account for basic concepts in X-ray crystallographic theory
+- account for basic concepts in X-ray crystallographic theory

-account for basic methods that are used in macromolecular crystallography
+- account for basic methods that are used in macromolecular crystallography

-build models of macromolecules by means of electron density maps and analyse the possible errors of such models by means of different validation methods
+- build models of macromolecules by means of electron density maps and analyse the possible errors of such models by means of different validation methods

-account for requirements, possibilities and limitations of different structure determination methods and for the information provided by the different methods.
+- account for requirements, possibilities and limitations of different structure determination methods and for the information provided by the different methods.

 This course module covers basic concepts and theory of diffraction (both X-ray and electron diffraction) and Fourier optics and gives a basis to understand several of the most important methods for biomacromolecular structure determination (X-ray diffraction, cryo-EM).
 The concepts and the theory are developed, and are applied in later parts of the course.